 This kind of haphazard training process can lead to gaps in knowledge and inconsistencies in the kitchen.
 It’s not that George doesn’t want to be a good trainer.
 He just doesn’t know how to train restaurant employees, because he doesn’t have clear guidelines to follow.

 What if, instead, George had a checklist of everything he was expected to go over with the trainee on each day of their training?
 From equipment safety procedures to sanitation standards to recipes, a written training plan, along with standard operating protocols and how-tos, will make new employees feel firmly grounded in the kitchen’s operations.

-Attract and Retain with Escoffier’s Work & Learn Program
+Attract and Retain with the Auguste Escoffier Global Solutions Work & Learn Program

 While each restaurant or food service operation should have its own written procedures, there are some skills that are better taught in a classroom by professional Chef Instructors.

-With Escoffier’s Work & Learn program, employees can attend culinary school online while working in your restaurant kitchen.
+With the Work & Learn program from Auguste Escoffier Global Solutions, employees can attend culinary school online while working in your restaurant kitchen.
 When employers partner with Work & Learn, an employee who enrolls at Escoffier’s online program can secure a $2,000 scholarship.
 The program asks employers to match that scholarship with an additional $2,000 contribution, but this is not a requirement.

 Employees can learn new skills and bring them into the workplace the very next day.
 By educating your workforce in culinary arts, baking and pastry, or plant-based culinary arts, you invest in their future and you may gain employees who are more efficient, more knowledgeable, and more dedicated to their careers and to your restaurant.

 Customized Training Programs from Auguste Escoffier Global Solutions